CMATERJU-BIOINFO/DensePPI-2/README.md

 ### Repository contents and directory structure

-To understand and replicate our entire work, the following is a overview of the scripts in different directories.
-The outputs and untermediates are supposed to be generated at distinct locations only, providing non-conflicting outputs for future use.
+To understand and replicate our work, the following is an overview of the scripts in different directories.
+The outputs and intermediates are supposed to be generated at distinct locations only, providing non-conflicting outputs for future use.

 ```
 EnMAS
-├── Code                    # Parent folder for all training and testing python codes and .ipynb's
+├── Code                    # Parent folder for all training and testing Python codes and .ipynb's
-│   ├── input               # Contains input data for test i.e. sCerevisiae, human, SarsCov
+│   ├── input               # Contains input data for test i.e. sCerevisiae, human, SarsCov2
 │   │   ├── JUPPId
 │   │   ├── SarsCov2Data
 │   │   └── sCerevisiaeData